xephora/CTF-Challenges/HTBCA23/readme.md

 ### Problem

 Analyze the implant on the system and determine Pandora's plan.
-I am given a memory dump of the system.

 ### Solve